Skip to Content Top

 Step 1: Document Damage from the Ground

-After severe weather passes, walk your property and photograph every sign of damage.
-Look for shingles on the ground, dented gutters and downspouts, damaged siding, broken branches, and dents on cars, AC units, and mailboxes.
-Inside, check ceilings for water stains, especially near exterior walls and below roof penetrations.
+Photograph every sign of damage: shingles on the ground, dented gutters, damaged siding, dents on cars and AC units.
+Check interior ceilings for water stains.
 Do not climb onto your roof.

 Step 2: Call a Licensed Arvada Roofing Contractor